Possible Duplicate:

 end

-For some reason use a comparison from the second data-class, passing through specificDiv.props.code
+For some reason use a comparison from the second data-class, passing through specificDiv.props.code instead:

 Code::Blocks.new("tbl: %s Name: %p sprintf: %f", printer.class, @model.code)